gahlshemy/gahlshemy.github.io/docs/index.md

 ## Hello!

-I'm a third year math PhD candidate at the University of Michigan.
+I'm a fourth year math PhD candidate at the University of Michigan.
 I previously earned a math B.S. from UCSB in the [College of Creative Studies](https://ccs.ucsb.edu/).
 My mathematical interests include the cohomology of arithmetic groups, Steinberg modules, and homological stability.
-My advisor is [Jenny Wilson](https://dept.math.lsa.umich.edu/~jchw/).
+I'm advised by [Jenny Wilson](https://dept.math.lsa.umich.edu/~jchw/).

 I'm very grateful to be supported by an NSF Graduate Research Fellowship and a Rackham Merit Fellowship (Rackham Science Award).